f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

 \subsection{Analytical Setup}

-To derive the differential equations governing the non-radial oscillations of compact stars in general relativity, we have to decompose the perturbed metric in the background part and a perturbation on it.
-So, the perturbed metric can be written as
+To derive the differential equations governing the f-mode oscillations of neutron stars in general relativity, we have to take into account the perturbations in the metric as well as in the matter in the neutron star.
+First, we decompose the perturbed metric into two parts, a background and a perturbation on the background.
+So, the perturbed metric can be written as:

-where $g_{\mu\nu}^{(B)}$ is the background metric of spherically symmetric, static star described in Eq. (\ref{metric}), and $h_{\mu\nu}$ is the perturbation on it up to linear order.
-The linear order perturbation of these static spherically symmetric stars can be decomposed into spherical harmonics $Y^m_l$ and a function that has a radial dependence.
-The time dependence can be incorporated in the functions that has radial dependence.
-The perturbed metric is sourced by the perturbations to the energy - momentum tensor $\delta T_\alpha^\beta$.
-The coupling between metric perturbation and the perturbation in energy - momentum tensor is described by the linearized Einstein equations,
+where $g_{\mu\nu}^{(B)}$ is the background metric for the spherically symmetric static star, described in Eq. (\ref{metric}), and $h_{\mu\nu}$ is the perturbation on it up to the linear order.
+The linear order perturbation of the static spherically symmetric metric is decomposed into spherical harmonics $Y^m_l(\theta, \phi)$, a function that has a radial dependence, and a function with the time dependence.
+The perturbed metric is accompanied by a perturbation in the energy-momentum tensor.
+The coupling between the perturbation of the metric and the perturbation in the energy-momentum tensor is described by the linearized perturbed Einstein equations,